Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which step of the continual improvement model is focused on outlining the steps that will be undertaken by the organization in order to achieve its goals and move the organization closer to achieving its vision?
+### Which step of the Continual Improvement model is focused on outlining the steps that will be undertaken by the organization in order to achieve its goals and move the organization closer to achieving its vision?

 - [ ] Where do we want to be.
 - [ ] Take action.